cryptomessaging/edsig/README.md

 $ edsig get http://localhost:3030/personas/1PnUQJ2zISR_ufhoABksm1b8y_BhLa9ssgWv4rFXNZY/persona.json -v
 </pre>

 This last command, "edsig get", demonstrates the final result.
-Anyone on the Internet can request your personal persona.json file and the file they receive includes a cryptographically signed certificate proving it could only have been created by you.
+Anyone on the Internet can request your persona.json file and the file they receive includes a cryptographically signed certificate proving it could only have been created by you.

 Here's an example output from the last command:
 <pre>